ToastyBoyPro/BUILDING-A-NETWORK-Packet-Tracer---Create-a-Simple-Network/README.md

       6. Power on the Laptop by clicking the Laptop power button again.

 8. With the wireless module installed, connect the Laptop to the wireless network.

-Click the Desktop tab and select the PC Wireless.
+      1. Click the Desktop tab and select the PC Wireless.

-9. Select the Connect tab.
+      2. Select the Connect tab.
 After a slight delay, the wireless network *HomeNetwork* will be visible in the list of wireless networks.
 Click Refresh if necessary to see the list of available networks.
 Select the *HomeNetwork*.
 Click Connect.

-10. Close PC Wireless.
+9. Close PC Wireless.
 Select Web Browser in the Desktop tab.

-11. In the Web Browser, navigate to *cisco.srv*.
+10. In the Web Browser, navigate to *cisco.srv*.

 > The **subnet mask** is used to differentiate the host and the network ID portion of the IP address.
 You can relate the IP address to your street address.
-The subnet mask defines the length of the street name.
-The network part of the address is your street, 192.168.0.
+The network ID part of the address is your street, 192.168.0.
 The house number is the host port of the IP address.
 For the IP address 192.168.0.2, the house number is 2 and the street is 192.168.0.
 If there is more than one house on the same street, for example, house number 3, will have an address 192.168.0.3.
 The maximum number of houses on this street is 253, ranging from 2 to 254.

 > The **default gateway** is analogous to the street intersection.
 The traffic from the 192.168.0 street has to exit through the intersection to another street.
 Another street is another network.
 In this network, default gateway is the wireless router that directs the traffic from the local network to the cable modem, and the traffic is then sent to the ISP.